Search

 Because this problem is an ordinary occurrence physicians, pharmacies, and medical professionals are actively working on stopping this practice by creating tracking systems for prescriptions.
 Additionally, the medical community is beginning to require more communication with prescribing physicians to decrease the risk of over-prescribing and abuse.

 While this is an advancement in ensuring safety, it can also prompt someone to seek their “high” by other means.
 It is increasingly common to hear stories in drug and alcohol treatment that once someone was unable to obtain more of their desired prescription, they sought their substance on the streets.
-For example, someone may start taking Heroin if they are unable to get Opioid pain medication from their physician.
+For example, someone may start taking Heroin if they are unable to get opioid pain medication from their physician.
 On the other hand, someone else may find Cocaine if they are unable to find stimulant medications.

 Getting Help for Prescribed Medications Addiction